 - SailGP has canceled its planned leg in San Francisco that had been scheduled for May 2–3.

-- USA Softball stops on the “Stand Beside Her” Tour at Seattle; Hillsboro, Oregon; and Eugene, Oregon, were canceled.
+- USA Softball’s “Stand Beside Her” Tour was canceled.

 - The USL Championship, a second-tier league in the U.S., has extended its suspension of all games through May 10.